patrickbucher/paedubucher.ch/articles.md/table-driven-test-design.md

 ([test_timefmt.c](https://github.com/patrickbucher/countdown/blob/master/test_timefmt.c)).
-Here, the test table can be used in two directions: One function uses the left value as input and the right value as the expected outcome, while the other functions does the opposite.
+Here, the test table can be used in two directions: One function uses the left value as input and the right value as the expected outcome, while the other function does the opposite.
 Here, _two_ new test cases are defined by adding _one_ (very short) line of code.

 Am _I_ allowed to shout _«Clean Code!»_ and _«DRY principle!»_ now, by the way?